dapepe/OllamaSublime/README.md

-# OllamaSublime
+# Ollama for Sublime Text

-OllamaSublime is a Sublime Text plugin that provides seamless integration with Ollama, allowing you to interact with AI models directly from your editor.
+This plugin provides seamless integration between Sublime Text and Ollama, allowing you to interact with AI models directly from your editor.

 ## Features